 Doctors may suspect endometrial cancer if one of the following is present:

 If endometrial cancer is diagnosed, some or all of the following procedures may be done to determine whether it has spread:

 Kidney and liver function tests (using samples of blood or urine)

-If results of the physical examination or other tests suggest that the cancer has spread beyond the uterus, computed tomography (CT) is done.
-Other procedures are sometimes required.
+If results of the physical examination or other tests suggest that the cancer has spread beyond the uterus, computed tomography (CT) or magnetic resonance imaging (MRI) is done.

 Staging of endometrial cancer

 Staging is based on information obtained from these procedures and during surgery to remove the cancer.